trussworks/affinity-groups-slackbot/README.md

 ### working with the code

-Install dependencies with command `pipenv install` and keep them up-to-date with `pipenv sync`.
+Install dependencies with command `poetry install` and keep them up-to-date with `poetry lock`.

-To spin up a server locally, use command `flask run`.
+To spin up a server locally, use command `poetry run flask run`.
 If you have `ngrok` installed, you can test that local server against a live Slack workspace.
 Note: You will need to reconfigure the Slack integration's slash commands & allowed oauth redirect URIs every time you generate a new Ngrok proxy.
 (See more detailed instructions for that below.)

 ### running the tests

-You can run the tests from project root with command `pipenv run pytest`.
+You can run the tests from project root with command `poetry run pytest`.

 ### deploying code to production